RishiDesai/FaceEnhance/README.md

 ### Notes
 - The script and demo run a ComfyUI server ephemerally
+- Gradio demo faster than the script since models remain loaded in memory
 - All images are saved in ./ComfyUI/input/scratch/
 - Temporary files are created during processing and cleaned up afterward